Kinematically boosted pairs from the nonlinear Breit-Wheeler process in small-angle laser collisions: Conclusions

-{\it Conclusions.} To summarize, we have calculated nonperturbative photon-pair conversion in converging laser pulses.
+To summarize, we have calculated nonperturbative photon-pair conversion in converging laser pulses.
 This configuration takes advantage of the exponential enhancement due to the high frequency seed photon $\omega\gtrsim m$ at the same time as boosting the momentum of the produced pairs.
 Since the pair energy is directly related to the experimental control parameter, the laser convergence angle $\phi$, the correlation $\gamma_{ee}\sim \phi^{-2}$ provides an identifying feature of nonperturbatively produced pairs.
 We have found that for photons with $\omega\gtrsim 1.2m$, decreasing the convergence angle significantly enhances the pair yield over the counter propagating case.
-For $\omega=8m$, the enhancement is 6 orders of magnitude around the expected ELI laser field strength $|\vec E|\simeq 0.006|\vec E_c|$.
+The yield enhancement is over 6 orders of magnitude at small convergence angles, with $\omega=8m$ and electric field strength 0.004$|\vec E_c|$, corresponding to a $\sim 215$ PW pulse at the demonstrated ELI pulse duration of $22$ fs \cite{radier202210} and assuming a realistic Strehl ratio of 0.75 for a 1 $\mu$m Gaussian spot radius.
+Such a significant frequency-dependent enhancement would strengthen the signal in the context of a broad distribution of photon frequencies such as provided by a bremsstrahlung source \cite{blackburn2018nonlinear, eckey2022strong}.
 The $\phi$-dependent momentum boost provides a signature to identify the nonperturbatively produced pairs from possible backgrounds.

-On the other hand, the relative scalings of the pair-conversion and spontaneous processes must be studied quantitatively to determine an optimum experimental strategy~\cite{Bulanov:2011kk}.
+On the other hand, the relative scalings of the pair-conversion and spontaneous processes must be studied quantitatively to determine an optimum experimental strategy~\cite{bulanov2011design}.
 For instance, the pair conversion process depends on the length $L$ of the high intensity field, whereas the spontaneous process scales with volume $L^4$.
 Moreover, some laser energy must be diverted to create high frequency photon bunch.
 By enhancing the pair-conversion yield, our scheme strengthens the case for this avenue toward discovering nonperturbative pair production, especially since pushing a little farther to threshold $\omega=2m$ provides direct laboratory access to the pair-conversion process essential in high energy astrophysics.

 {\it Acknowledgments:} LL is grateful to thank C. Klier and J. Rafelski for discussion improving the definition of the field rest frame.
 Pisin Chen is supported by Taiwan National Science Council under Project No. NSC 97-2112-M-002-026-MY3 and by US Department of Energy under Contract No. DE-AC03-76SF00515.